philhoyt/BetterBookmarks/README.md

 # Better Bookmarks

-A Gutenberg block that fetches Open Graph metadata from a URL and renders a link preview card.
+A WordPress block that fetches Open Graph metadata from a URL and renders a link preview card.

 ## Requirements